 Through Tsai Ventures, the seed and early stage venture capital arm of Tsai Capital Corporation, Mr. Tsai invests in private companies and helps to build relationships for entrepreneurs.

-Mr. Tsai was retained by Paul Hastings LLP, a leading international law firm, to provide expert assistance with the analysis of equity securities.
+Mr. Tsai was retained by Paul Hastings LLP, a leading international law firm, to provide expert assistance with the analysis of publicly-traded equity securities.

 Mr. Tsai has contributed to Investment & Pensions Europe about investing in art as an alternative asset class.
-He is also the author of “Back Door to China”, a Worth Magazine article about investing in contemporary Chinese art and a Fundweb article about the importance of maintaining portfolio exposure to Asia’s growing middle class.
+He is also the author of “Back Door to China”, a Worth Magazine article about investing in contemporary Chinese art, and a Fundweb article about the importance of portfolio exposure to Asia’s growing middle class.

 Prior to forming Tsai Capital, Mr. Tsai was an equity research analyst at Bear, Stearns & Co.
 Inc., John A. Levin & Co., Inc., and Gabelli Asset Management.
-He began his career in finance at a young age, working for his father, distinguished financier, fund manager and philanthropist Gerald Tsai, Jr., analyzing investment opportunities for the Tsai family and family foundation.
+He began his career in finance at a young age, working for his late father, distinguished financier, fund manager and philanthropist Gerald Tsai, Jr., analyzing investment opportunities for the Tsai family and family foundation.

 Mr. Tsai received a Bachelor of Arts degree in philosophy and international politics from Middlebury College, where he is a member of the Middlebury College Arts Council and previously served as a Young Alumni Advisor.